 The AIMS Center is leading a state-wide effort to integrate mental health screening and treatment into safety net settings using the principles of Collaborative Care called the Mental Health Integration Program (MHIP).
-Approximately 200 community health and mental health centers in Washington State have enrolled, funded by the State Legislature, Public Health - Seattle and King County, and the Community Health Plan of Washington so that 50,000 patients have received integrated care since January 2008.61
+Approximately 200 community health and mental health centers in Washington State have enrolled, funded by the State Legislature, Public Health - Seattle and King County, and the Community Health Plan of Washington so that 50,000 patients have received integrated care since January 2008.

 The PCBH model has expanded considerably over the last few years given its alignment with the patient centered medical home's whole-person orientation.
 One of major advantages of the PCBH model is it its ability to reach a large segment of the population.
-On average, one full time BHC provides services to 1300-1700 unique patients annually depending on the setting and clinic volume.34 With only 10 full-time behavioral health providers, the Yakima Valley Farm Workers Clinic was able to provide services to more than 13,000 patients in 2016.
-Many health centers in Washington State have also adopted the Primary Care Behavioral Health model to help provide increased access to behavioral care to vulnerable populations.
+On average, one full time BHC provides services to 1300-1700 unique patients annually depending on the setting and practice volume.
+With only 10 full-time behavioral health providers, the Yakima Valley Farm Workers Clinic was able to provide services to more than 13,000 patients in 2016.
+Many health centers in Washington State have also adopted the PCBH model to help provide increased access to behavioral care to vulnerable populations.

 Integrating funding of behavioral and physical health is a necessary first step to a whole-person system, but not sufficient alone for true integration.
 Our goal is that our recommendations and specifically our eight elements will be used to build on these models and existing infrastructure to increase access to behavioral health services through primary care throughout Washington.
-We want providers and clinics to have a clear pathway to integrated care and patients to know that our entire state has a no-wrong-door approach to their needs.
+Our goal is that providers and practices have a clear pathway to integrated care and for people to know that Washington State has a no-wrong-door philosophy to accessing care.